aprunty41/MyKit/README.md

 ## Installation

-To install Wave, you'll want to clone or download this repo:
+To install MyKit, you'll want to clone or download this repo:

 ```
-git clone https://github.com/thedevdojo/wave.git project_name
+git clone https://github.com/aprunty41/MyKit.git project_name
 ```

-Next, we can install Wave with these **4 simple steps**:
+Next, we can install MyKit with these **4 simple steps**:

 ### 1. Create a New Database